MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Information Systems Subject Outline.md

 There are a few things you must do to ensure you are maintaining [[academic integrity]]:

-Check the rules for if and how you can use GenAI in your subjects and assessments via this subject outline or your subject sites in Canvas (rules will differ between subjects, so make sure you check each subject).
+Check the rules for if and how you can use GenAI in your [[subjects]] and assessments via this subject outline or your subject sites in Canvas (rules will differ between [[subjects]], so make sure you check each subject).
 If you are not sure, check with your tutor, lecturer or subject coordinator.

 Understand [how to use GenAI ethically](https://studyguides.lib.uts.edu.au/genai/home).